jeffreykegler/hoonlint/misc/whitespace.md

 The head of all the FASCOM elements should be aligned at the same column.
 The FASCOM elements
-should be separated by vertical gaps.
-Comments in the vertical gaps
-should be at the anchor column or aligned with the heads of the FASCOM elements.
+should be separated by vertical gaps, with comments at the anchor column as well as aligned with the heads of the FASCOM elements.

 A FASCOM element is considered joined or split, depending on the gap between the head and the body.